Alexander Calvin Elliott

-Alexander Calvin Elliott (1831 – February 9, 1905) was a United States soldier who fought with the Union Army during the American Civil War as a sergeant with Company A of the 1st Pennsylvania Cavalry.
+Alexander Calvin Elliott (December 20, 1831 – February 9, 1905) was a United States soldier who fought with the Union Army during the American Civil War as a sergeant with Company A of the 1st Pennsylvania Cavalry.
 He received his nation's highest award for valor, the U.S. Medal of Honor, for his actions at Paines Crossroads, Virginia on April 5, 1865.
 That award was conferred on May 3, 1865.

 Biography

-Elliott was born in Beaver County, Pennsylvania in 1831.
+Elliott was born in Beaver County, Pennsylvania on December 20, 1831.

 Civil War

 Alexander Elliott became one of the early responders to President Abraham Lincoln's call for volunteers to help defend Washington, D.C. following the fall of Fort Sumter to Confederate States Army troops in mid-April 1861.
 Following his enrollment in Pittsburgh, Pennsylvania on August 23, 1861, he then officially mustered in at Camp Wilkins in Pittsburgh that same day as a sergeant with Company I of the 1st Pennsylvania Cavalry (also known as the 44th Pennsylvania Volunteers).
 Military records at the time described him as being a 32-year-old farmer and resident of Beaver County who was 5' 10-1/2" tall with black hair, brown eyes and a fair complexion.

 Initially assigned with his regiment to picket and scout duties in Maryland and Virginia during the fall and winter of 1861, Elliott and his fellow 1st Pennsylvania Cavalrymen were then attached to the Army of the Potomac (McCall's division) in March 1862, to McDowell's I Corps in April, and then to the Union's Department of the Rappahannock (Bayard's Cavalry), during which time they fought in the Battle of Cross Keys (June 8, 1862), skirmished with the enemy at Madison Court House (July 23) and Slaughter House (August 8), fought in the battles of Cedar Mountain (August 9), Thoroughfare Gap (August 28), Second Bull Run (August 28–30), Chantilly (September 1), Antietam (September 16-17), and Fredericksburg (December 11-15).